Ninja: Countermeasures

 A variety of countermeasures were taken to prevent the activities of the ninja.
 Precautions were often taken against assassinations, such as weapons concealed in the lavatory, or under a removable floorboard.
 Buildings were constructed with traps and trip wires attached to alarm bells.

 Japanese castles were designed to be difficult to navigate, with winding routes leading to the inner compound.
 Blind spots and holes in walls provided constant surveillance of these labyrinthine paths, as exemplified in Himeji Castle.
 Nijō Castle in Kyoto is constructed with long "nightingale" floors, which rested on metal hinges (uguisu-bari) specifically designed to squeak loudly when walked over.
 Grounds covered with gravel also provided early notice of unwanted intruders, and segregated buildings allowed fires to be better contained.

+Costume

+In films, manga, and other works of fiction, ninjas are commonly depicted wearing black costumes.
+In reality, however, during peacetime they typically wore work clothes similar to those of farmers, dyed dark indigo.
+For combat, they are believed to have worn modified yamagi (mountain work clothes) or noragi (farm work clothes).
+As discussed below, these garments were likely dark brown rather than black, as brown blended more effectively into the darkness at night.
+Since such clothing was intended for nighttime operations, it would have been conspicuous during the daytime and was therefore not worn in daylight.

+To carry out infiltration missions, ninjas disguised themselves as Komusō, Buddhist priests, Yamabushi, merchants, Hōkashi (itinerant entertainers), or Sarugaku performers.

 Famous people

 Kumawakamaru escapes his pursuers by swinging across the moat on a bamboo.
 Woodblock print on paper.
 Kuniyoshi, 1842–1843.

 Many famous people in Japanese history have been associated or identified as ninja, but their status as ninja is difficult to prove and may be the product of later imagination.
 Rumors surrounding famous warriors, such as Kusunoki Masashige or Minamoto no Yoshitsune sometimes describe them as ninja, but there is little evidence for these claims.